-a.
-Make sure that the total external maintenance bypass switches in the parallel system are open.
-Open the front door of each UPS, ensure that the internal maintenance bypass switch Q3 is off, and that the input cables and PE terminals are connected securely.
+a) Ensure that the total external maintenance bypass switches are open in the parallel system.
+Open the front door of each UPS, ensure that the internal maintenance bypass switch Q3 is off, and that the input cables and PE terminals are securely connected.

-WARNING!
 To avoid misreporting as faults, all operations relating to disconnection or connection of the maintenance bypass switch shall be finished within three seconds.

-- b.
-Close the total bypass input switch Q2. - c.
-Close the output switch Q5, bypass input switch Q2, main input switch Q1 and all the external output isolating switches (if any) in turn.
-At the moment, the system is powered on, and LCD screen is activated.
-See 4.2.1.
-Start-up Screen. - d.
-The UPS internal cooling fan starts, and the rectifier executes self-check and starts to run (see Figure 5-2 for power flow page).
+b) Close the total bypass input switch Q2.

+c) Close the N line switch QN, output switch Q5, bypass input switch Q2, main input switch Q1 and all the external output isolating switches (if any) in turn.
+Now, the system is powered on, and LCD screen is activated.
+See 4.2.1 Start-up Screen.

+d) The UPS internal cooling fan starts, and the rectifier executes self-check and starts to run (see Figure 5-2 for power flow page).
 The rectifier runs in normal state for about 30 seconds, after which the rectifier start-up phase is complete.
 Please confirm that the LCD displays bypass and main input normally, and that the current log window generates an alarm of 'PowerCAN Comms.
 Abnormal' or 'Discrete Bus Comms.
 Abnormal', otherwise you should check that the switch Q2 and switch Q1 have been closed, and that parallel cables of each UPS have been well connected.
-The alarm indicators (red) are off at all times till all the UPSs in parallel system are rectified. - e.
-Refer to 6.4.2.
-Parallel System Parameters Setting for the parallel parameters setting for each UPS.
-Carry out the following procedures if the UPS is running normally. - f.
-Press the power button of one UPS, and press the Enter key to start the UPS.
-The run indicator (green) will blink, and the inverter will start, then the run indicator will be on.
+The alarm indicators (red) are always off till all the UPSs in parallel system are rectified.

+e) Refer to 6.4.2 Parallel System Parameters Setting for the parallel parameters setting for each UPS.
+Carry out the following procedures if the UPS is running normally.

+f) Press the power button of one UPS and press the Enter key to start the UPS.
+The run (green) indicator blinks, and the inverter will start, then the run indicator will be on.
 If the battery is not connected, the alarm indicator will be solid on, and the buzzer will beep every second.
-If the battery is connected, the alarm indicator will turn off. - g.
-If the UPS is working normally, press the power button of this UPS for two seconds to turn off the inverter. - h. h) Repeat the preceding step a) ~ step g) to power on and commission the inverter of other UPSs respectively.
+If the battery is connected, the alarm indicator will turn off.

+g) If the UPS is working normally, press the power button of this UPS for two seconds to turn off the inverter.

+h) Repeat steps a to g to power on and commission the inverter of other UPSs respectively.

-NOTE: Carry out the parallel commissioning after each UPS is working normally.
+Carry out the parallel commissioning after each UPS is working normally.

-- 2. After confirming that the inverter of each UPS is normal, commission the parallel system, the specific procedures are as follows: - a.
-Close the external and internal I/O switch of each UPS, and all UPSs are powered on at the same time.
-After the start of the rectifier is finished, press the power button of one UPS to start the inverter, and then the run indicator (green) will be on. - b.
-Start the inverter of the second UPS, check whether there is an alarm on the LCD, and confirm that the UPS parallel works normally. - c.
-Follow the methods to start inverter of the third or the fourth UPS to connect the UPS into the parallel system.
+2. After confirming that the inverter of each UPS is normal, commission the parallel system, the specific procedures are as follows:

+a) Close the external and internal I/O switch of each UPS, and all UPSs are powered on at the same time.
+After the start of the rectifier is finished, press the power button of one UPS to start the inverter, and then the run indicator (green) will be on. b) Start the inverter of the second UPS, check whether there is an alarm on the LCD, and confirm that the UPS parallel works normally.

+c) Follow the methods to start inverter of the third or the fourth UPS to connect the UPS into the parallel system.

-WARNING!
-1. During the parallel power-on, confirm that the extenal output MCB of each UPS has been closed, and that all the inverter output of the UPSs is connited parallelly.
+1. During the parallel power-on, confirm that the extenal output MCB of each UPS has been closed, and that all the inverter output of the UPSs is connected parallelly.

 2. During the parallel power-on, confirm that the system is working normally, and then feed power to the load, to void load power failure.

-6.4.4.
-Maintenance Bypass Procedures
+6.4.4 Maintenance Bypass Procedures

-WARNING!
-If the UPS system is composed of more than 2 parallel UPS modules, and the load capacity exceeds the single module capacity, do not use the internal maintenance bypass switch.
+If the UPS system consists of more than 2 parallel UPS modules, and the load capacity exceeds that of the single module capacity, do not use the internal maintenance bypass switch.